L.W.C. van den Berg

-Lodewijk Willem Christiaan van den Berg (October 19, 1845 – March 2, 1927), or more commonly known as L.W.C. van den Berg, was a Dutch oriental scholar in the Dutch colonial era famous with his research on Arab Indonesians of Hadhrami descent, which was the first detailed research of its kind in the world at the time.
+Lodewijk Willem Christiaan van den Berg (October 19, 1845 – March 2, 1927), more commonly known as L.W.C. van den Berg, was a Dutch oriental scholar in the Dutch colonial era famous with his research on Arab Indonesians of Hadhrami descent, which was the first detailed research of its kind in the world at the time.

 Education and career

-Van den Berg was born in Haarlem, North Holland, the Netherlands on October 19, 1845.
+Van den Berg was born in Haarlem, Netherlands on October 19, 1845.
 His father is Simon van den Berg and his mother is Sophie Charlotte Immerzeel.
 He married Françoise Steup in 1884.

-After completing the Gymnasium (Lycée or secondary school), he studied at Taal-, Land- end Volkenkunde in Leiden University, graduating summa cum laude in 1868 with a dissertation on Muslim property law, De Contractu Do Ut Des.
-Soon afterwards, he left for the Indies where he held several clerical and judicial posts until, in 1878, he was given the prestigious, newly created, position of Official for the practice of "Indische" languages and Adviser for Eastern (Oostersche) languages and Muslim law.
+After completing the gymnasium, he studied at Taal-, Land- end Volkenkunde in Leiden University, graduating summa cum laude in 1868 with a dissertation on Muslim property law, De Contractu Do Ut Des.
+Soon afterwards, he left for the Dutch East Indies where he held several clerical and judicial posts until, in 1878, he was given the prestigious, newly created position of Official for the practice of "Indische" languages and Adviser for Eastern (Oostersche) languages and Muslim law.

-Van den Berg continued his exploration of Muslim law by publishing De Beginselen [Principles] van het Mohammedaansche Recht, Volgens de Imâm's Aboe Hanifat en Sjâfi‘i (The Principles of the Mohammedan Law, according to the Imams Abu Hanifah and Shafi'i) in 1874.
+Van den Berg continued his exploration of Muslim law by publishing De Beginselen van het Mohammedaansche Recht, Volgens de Imâm's Aboe Hanifat en Sjâfi‘i (The Principles of the Mohammedan Law, according to the Imams Abu Hanifah and Shafi'i) in 1874.
 Second and third editions followed in 1878 and 1883.
 Van den Berg's interest in the Arab communities of Java led him to complete an important work on this subject.